Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: Contributions to the Literature

-In addition to standard decision theoretic justifications, we also offer a perspective that our design-based maximum likelihood decision rule is optimal through the principle of maximum entropy \citep*{jaynes1957a, jaynes1957b}, which does not require specification of a prior. \citet*{golan2002} reviews a literature in econometrics that uses the principle of maximum entropy to abstract away from functional form assumptions on the likelihood function.
-In our setting, the design of the randomization, which is under the control of the experimenter, informs the functional form of the likelihood function, which also determines the functional form of the entropy.
+In addition to standard decision theoretic justifications, we also offer a perspective that our design-based maximum likelihood estimates are optimal through the principle of maximum entropy \citep*{jaynes1957a, jaynes1957b}, which does not require specification of a prior. \citet*{golan2002} reviews a literature in econometrics that uses the principle of maximum entropy to abstract away from functional form assumptions on the likelihood function.
+In our setting, the design of the randomization, which is under the control of the experimenter, determines the functional form of the likelihood function, which also determines the functional form of the entropy.

-Our results inform monotonicity assumptions, which have become widespread.
-Influential work by \citet*{imbens1994} proposes a monotonicity assumption that assumes away compilers or defiers in the first stage of an instrumental variable model, and \citet*{manski1997monotone} proposes an analogous assumption in the reduced form.
-Monotonicity assumptions are ubiquitous in the analysis of first stages and they are gaining traction in the analysis of reduced forms \citep*{alsan2025}.
-First stage monotonicity assumptions are useful for the interpretation of instrumental variable estimates as local average treatment effects on compliers, but they can be difficult to defend in some contexts, particularly in health care settings where interventions may be helpful for some but harmful for others.
-We interpret our binary outcome as “takeup” in our applications so that we can use the familiar terminology of always and never “takers” developed for the first stage \citep*{angrist1996}, but there is nothing in our approach that requires our binary outcome to be interpretable as “takeup.”
-There is also nothing in our approach that requires our binary outcome to be interpretable as a “treatment” on a second stage outcome.
-Given concerns about side effects in medicine, important applications could involve a binary outcome that represents death.
+Our results provide evidence that can support a monotonicity assumption or a specific alternative, which can be useful because monotonicity assumptions have become widespread, but they are not always realistic.
+Influential work by \citet*{imbens1994} proposes a monotonicity assumption that assumes away compliers or defiers in the first stage of an instrumental variable model, and \citet*{manski1997monotone} proposes an analogous assumption on treatment response.
+Monotonicity assumptions are ubiquitous in the analysis of first stages, and they are gaining traction elsewhere \citep*{alsan2025}.
+First stage monotonicity assumptions are useful for the interpretation of instrumental variable estimates as local average treatment effects on compliers, and we view them as reasonable in many contexts.
+However, they can be difficult to defend in some contexts, particularly in health care settings that motivate our work because interventions may be helpful for some but harmful for others.
+We interpret our binary outcome as “takeup” in our stylized example and applications so that we can use the familiar terminology of always and never “takers” developed for the first stage \citep*{angrist1996}, but the design-based likelihood is valid for other binary outcomes, like survival.
+Given concerns about side effects in medicine, we see potential for useful applications that have a single binary outcome that represents survival.
+In those applications, evidence of defiers could motivate researchers to reduce the dosage of a potentially toxic intervention.